etnrx27/DL-Assignment-1/README.md

 9) Lobster Roll Sandwich
 10) Omelette

-# Resources
+# Materials
-Food_Image_Classification_Model_Report - Documentation of the performance of model and model progression Food_Image_Classification_Model.ipynb - Code used to establish the model
+Food_Image_Classification_Report.docx - Documentation of the performance of model and model progression Food_Image_Classification_Model.ipynb - Code used to establish the model